tamzid958/Medical-Site/README.md

 OSCA OSCA | Hospital Appointment System

+Designed by HTML, BOOTSTRAP, JQUERY.
+Developed by Ajax and PHP.
+Database: MySQL.

+** Test admin, patient, and doctor Login Details on Login Page. **

 Introduction: OSCA Is a booking system to manage doctor patients scheduling their appointment from time to time.
 It will make patients and doctors well-oriented, which Is